pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+`npm install bcrypt` ran sucessfully.

+`saltRounds` is a seed to encrypt the password as a hashed version of the password, and is defined such as: `const saltRounds = 10;`
+`saltRounds` is used to generate a random value.
+It sets how long to take to compute a bcrypt hash, to do more or fewer hashing rounds, to make a brute-force attack harder.

 ---

 - [ ] Right now, users can create new accounts with the same username.
 Update your code so that before we create a guest, we check to see whether or not a guest already exists with that username.
 If it does, return an error.